- About The Program

 The Institute offers Participants opportunities to learn about the latest in space exploration technology and science directly from engineers and scientists working on current mission design projects.
 Tours of NASA LaRC's facilities housing technologies such as the large-scale Lightweight Surface Manipulator System (LSMS) and the Electron Beam Free-Form Fabricator will be offered as well as hands-on activities that simulate Mars robotic rover communication with Earth, surface exploration, and mineral sampling.

 Participants will present their mission design to a small panel of NASA Engineers and Scientists, and recordings of this presentation will be provided to participants for future reference.
 Each participant will receive a certificate for their work indicating the hours spent on this project.

 What is the Cost?

-There is no cost for participants and a stipend will be given to those successfully completing the training!
+There is no cost for participants and substitute reimbursement will be given to the schools of participants who successfully complete the institute!
 Lodging at the Candlewood Inn (Hampton, VA) and some meals are provided to ALL participants.
 Mileage will be reimbursed for those traveling farther than 50 miles from the VSGC offices in Hampton.

 What Do I Need to Bring?